rsviana/FScan/README.md

 Feel free to contribute however you want, and/or modify the code according to your needs.
 Every contribution will be evaluated.

-### Alert: You need to have a wordlist for the 2.
-Descobrir sites function to work.
+### Alert: You need to have a wordlist for the "2.
+Descobrir sites" function to work.
 > In addition to having the modules installed